-Sedona AttractionsNo need to sit around and wonder what to do in Sedona!
+Sedona AttractionsNo need to sit around and wonder what to do and which places to see in Sedona!
 This desert jewel in the Verde Valley offers an abundance of awesome adventures and attractions; book your stay at Best Western Plus Inn of Sedona, where you can achieve the perfect balance of fun, adventure, rest and relaxation.

 Out of Africa Wildlife Park